• Skip to primary navigation

 Chippokes Plantation State ParkSurry

-Chippokes Plantation State Park is one of the oldest working farms in the United States.
+Chippokes Plantation State Park is one of the oldest continually farmed plantations in the United States, dating from 1619.
 Chippokes is a living historical exhibit located in a rural agricultural area along the James River in Surry County.
 In addition, the park has a wide variety of traditional park offerings, including a swimming complex, visitor center, picnic facilities, and hiking and biking trails.
 The plantation has kept its original boundaries since the 1600s and has a variety of cultivated gardens and native woodland.
 The formal gardens surrounding the Chippokes Mansion are accented by azaleas, crepe myrtle, boxwood and seasonal flowers.
 The plantation grounds are also home to the Chippokes Farm and Forestry Museum.

 Chippokes Plantation State Park website